ColinWaddell/CurrantPi/README.md

 Contributing
 ============
-You can contribute to this project [pushing to your fork and submitting a pull request](https://guides.github.com/activities/contributing-to-open-source/).
+You can contribute to this project by [pushing to your fork and submitting a pull request](https://guides.github.com/activities/contributing-to-open-source/).

 I like to try and comment on pull requests as soon as possible, but sometimes real-life gets in the way.
 I also may suggest some changes or improvements or alternatives.
-So my apologies in advance if I don't automatically accept your submission.
+My apologies in advance if I don't automatically accept your submission.

-When contributing to CurrantPi keep in mind that the target audience wants to unpack the repo and (with any luck) once it's running tinker with the code.
-They shouldn't have to deal with fancy design patterns and abstractions.
-I'd like to keep code simple (but not stupid), clean and readable as possible.
+When contributing to CurrantPi keep in mind that the target audience wants to unpack the repo and have it 'just work'.
+With any luck I'd like this to be as simple as possible for anyone to tinker with.
+People new to programming shouldn't have to deal with fancy design patterns and abstractions.
+I'd like to keep the code simple (but not stupid), clean and readable as possible.

 **Code should be simple enough that any eager beginner can follow it.**